pointcache/UnityFrustum/README.md

 Example usage:

 * Create visible unit field of view
-* Create actual field of view collider using FrustrumCollider
+* Create actual field of view collider using FrustumCollider
-* Use frustrum collider + FrustrumCameraSelector to select objects in the world by dragging on the screen the selection box (the original requirement of this lib)
+* Use frustum collider + FrustumCameraSelector to select objects in the world by dragging on the screen the selection box (the original requirement of this lib)
 * Other uses.

 # Usage

-The frustrum is defined by several parameters:
+The frustum is defined by several parameters:

 * Vertical FOV
 * Horizontal FOV
 * Near plane distance
 * Far plane distance

-Additionally you shrink the current frustrum in its area using
+Additionally you shrink the current frustum in its area using
 * Extent min (from lower left corner, a 0-1 float value)
 * Extent max